csprimaveradospovos/csprimaveradospovos.github.io/README.md

 # csprimaveradospovos.github.io
-Um passo para a construção do poder popular a luta de classes é a luta da libertação de toda a humanidade.
+Um passo para a construção do poder popular.
+A luta de classes é a luta da libertação de toda a humanidade.